 Address: Thetsaban Phatthana 1 Alley, Bang Khla, Bang Khla District, Chachoengsao 24110, Thailand

-Timings: 8 AM – 6 PM on weekends only
+Timings: 8 AM – 6 PM (Sat-Sun)

-8. Bangnoi Floating Market
+8. Bangnoi Floating Market – Souvenirs And Seafood

 Famous for: Agricultural products and seafood